International Programmes 2025/2026

 Application deadline

-Please plan ahead for any admission tests that you may be required to take, such as an English language test or a GRE subject test in physics.
+Please plan ahead for any admission tests that you may be required to take, e.g. English language test or a GRE subject test in physics or chemistry (no GRE for geosciences).
+Please also plan ahead to inform and get consent from two academic referees who agree to submit reference letters on your behalf.

-Applications for the PhD programme in Solar System Science should preferentially be submitted in response to the IMPRS call for applications, issued once per year.
-Calls are usually announced in summer, and review of applications begins on 1 October for a starting date in September of the following year.
+Applications for the PhD programme in Solar System Science may be submitted in response to an IMPRS call for applications, issued at various times per year (please see current schedule).

 Tuition fees per semester in EUR